carlosarraes/zinmail/readme.md

 Zin Mail is a full-stack project built using Vue3 on the frontend, Go on the backend, and the ZincSearch database.
 It allows users to search through a large dataset of 517k emails, providing an efficient and responsive experience.

-Visit the live application here: [Link](http://zinmail.s3-website-sa-east-1.amazonaws.com/)

 ## Overview

 The project took over a week to complete and was a valuable learning experience.
 It covers various aspects of web development, from frontend and backend to working with databases and containerization.

-The entire application is hosted on AWS, including the frontend, backend, database container, and the email dataset.
+~~The entire application is hosted on AWS, including the frontend, backend, database container, and the email dataset.~~

+Unfortunately, AWS isn't free, so I had to take the project down.
+You can follow the installation instructions or watch a video demonstration of the app below.

+## How to Install

 ### Frontend - Vue3